Iteratively regularized landweber iteration method: Convergence analysis via H\"older Stability: Conclusion

 \section{Conclusion}

-We discussed the Iteratively regularized Landweber iteration scheme in Banach spaces and we obtained the rates for convergence under different assumptions and obtained the sublinear convergence rates (Theorem $3.1$) under some additional assumptions.
-To the best of our knowledge, this paper is the first advancement to find the explicit reconstructions for Iteratively regularized landweber iteration method by employing the H\"older stability estimates after the reconstructions in $[23]$.
-However, it is very challenging to obtain the $q$-convex and $p$-smooth Banach spaces for which the condition $p < C_p$ holds.
-In Remark $2.4$, we have seen that the constant $C_p$ depends not only on $p$ but also on additional constants $K_p$ and $Y$.
-So, it would be really interesting to know such Banach spaces.
+We have implemented the iteratively regularized Landweber iteration scheme for non-linear inverse problems in Banach spaces to obtain the convergence rates.
+Under the condition that non-linear operator satisfies H\"older stability estimate, we proved the convergence for non-noisy iterates and obtained the sublinear convergence rates under some additional assumptions.
+To the best of our knowledge, this paper is the first advancement to find the explicit reconstructions for Iteratively regularized landweber iteration method by employing the H\"older stability estimates after the reconstructions in $[24]$.
+An important thing to note is that while obtaining the convergence rates for iteratively regularized Landweber iteration method $(2.1)$-$(2.2)$, complementary, we also get the convergence rates for Landweber scheme (see Remark $3.7$) in the presence of noisy data which are missing from the literature.

+An important future work in this direction is to come up with a situation where the assumptions of Theorem $3.1$ are satisfied in an infinite dimensional Banach space, for instance, one can think of fitting $L^{\infty}(\Omega)$ in some infinite dimensional space in Example $4.1$.
+Further, one can also think about the application of results of Theorem $3.1$ in option pricing theory $($OPT$)$, see e.g. $[37]$.
+The inverse problem associated with OPT is addressed in $[32]$.